tigertiggs/bot_ames/README.md

 # bot_ames
-A discord bot used for fetching character information in Princess Connect!
+A discord bot used for fetching character data in Princess Connect!
 Re:Dive by CyGames.
 Ames is planned to provide QoL functions for Clan Battles in the near future.
 Apart from PCR:D functions, Ames also provides some miscellaneous functions too.

 Ames is written in Python 3.7.x utilising the [`rewrite`](https://github.com/Rapptz/discord.py) branch of Discord's Python API and makes use of `cogs` and `extensions` to integrate commands.

-Although Pull requests are welcome, please note that much of Ames' lookup function relies on a privately maintained external database and much of Ames' functionality will not be available without the said database.
+~~Although Pull requests are welcome, please note that much of Ames' lookup function relies on a privately maintained external database and much of Ames' functionality will not be available without the said database.~~
+Character data are now local and Ames should be able to access all character data without said database.
+However, Ames still relies on an external service for updates to the Princess Database.

 ## Adding Ames
-You can add Ames with ~~this link~~ Please reach out to me if you want to add Ames (details at the end of the page).
+You can add Ames with ~~[this link]()~~ Please contact me via Discord if you want to add Ames (my Discord name and discriminator at the bottom of the page).
 You will need to have the **manage server** permission on the server you wish to add Ames.
 If Ames does not send anything when she joins, use `.help` to get started.
 Please reach out to me if something goes wrong.

 ## Capabilities
 Ames' current features: